 Finally, many LGIMA clients have asked our thoughts on interest rates at current levels.
 For the time being, we believe that the direction of rates at the long end of the curve will continue to be sensitive to the Coronavirus developments.
 We do not think anyone can rule out the possibility that the 10-year breaks 1% or that 30-year USTs trade below 1.5% in the near term.
 Given that many other sovereigns trade with negative yields, U.S. Treasuries may also be seeing spillover demand from investors that think German Bunds and Japanese JGBs have diminished value as a hedge.
 Longer term we would expect rates to be biased higher as the economy recovers from the virus disruption.
 However, if global yields remain depressed, U.S. fixed income markets are likely to continue to be well bid.

+This material is intended to provide only general educational information and market commentary.
 Views and opinions expressed herein are as of February 2020 and may change based on market and other conditions.
 The material contained here is confidential and intended for the person to whom it has been delivered and may not be reproduced or distributed.
 The material is for informational purposes only and is not intended as a solicitation to buy or sell any securities or other financial instrument or to provide any investment advice or service.
 Legal & General Investment Management America, Inc. does not guarantee the timeliness, sequence, accuracy or completeness of information included.
 Past performance should not be taken as an indication or guarantee of future performance and no representation, express or implied, is made regarding future performance.